Jaspersoft/jrs-rest-java-client/README.md

 InputStream inputStream = operationResult1.getEntity();
 ```
 ###Import service
 Use the following service to upload a catalog as a zip file and import it with the given options.
 Specify options as arguments from `com.jaspersoft.jasperserver.jaxrs.client.apiadapters.importexport.importservice.ImportParameter`.
 Arguments that are omitted are assumed to be false.
-You must be authenticated as the system admin (superuser) for the import service.
+You must be authenticated as the system admin (superuser) or jasperadmin for the import service.
 Jaspersoft does not recommend uploading files greater than 2 gigabytes.
 ```java
 URL url = ImportService.class.getClassLoader().getResource("testExportArchive.zip");
 OperationResult<State> operationResult =